tarekul/PriorityList/README.md

 ### Compare brute force method with priority queue method

-Time to insert a new task:
+Time to insert a new task: n = number of tasks

 - Brute force method: `O(n)` This is because we have to compare each element with every other element.
 - Priority queue method: `O(log n)` This is because we have to compare each element with its parent.